3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 GRUB maintainer, Software Developer, TrenchBoot technical leader at Oracle and conference speaker.
-Since we are working with GRUB2 across many commercial projects and our customers leverage it often we decided to take advantage of this relation and organize meeting during which 3mdeb engineers and team leaders presented GRUB related topics.
+Since we are working with GRUB2 across many commercial projects and our customers leverage it often we decided to take advantage of this relation and organize a meeting during which 3mdeb engineers and team leaders presented GRUB related topics.
 This blog post summarize discussion and create reference point for interested parties: